-On-programme (typically 12 months) Training to develop the occupation standard's knowledge, skills and behaviours (KSBs).
+On-programme (typically 12 months) Training to develop the occupation standard's knowledge, skills as behaviours (KSBs).
 End-point assessment gateway Employer is satisfied the apprentice is consistently working at, or above, the level of the occupational standard.
 English and mathematics Level 1 achieved English and mathematics at Level 2 attempted Apprentices must complete: A portfolio of evidence which must be produced by the Apprentice to be used to support the professional discussion.
-End-point assessment (which will typically take 4 months) Assessment method 1: On-line test With the following grades: Fail Pass Distinction Assessment method 2: Practical Skills Assessment With the following grades: Fail Pass Distinction Assessment method 3: Professional discussion With the following grades: Fail Pass Distinction With the following grades: Fail Pass Distinction
+End-point assessment (which will typically take 4 months) Assessment method 1: On-line test With the following grades: Fail Pass Distinction Assessment method 2: Practical Skills Assessment With the following grades: Fail Pass Distinction Assessment method 3: Professional discussion With the following grades: Fail Pass Distinction